metno/sedr/README.md

 - Assuming OGC EDR API version 1.2 (draft)
 - Few, basic tests for now
 - Will focus more on profiles (limitations within the EDR spec) like <https://github.com/EURODEO/rodeo-edr-profile> than the full EDR spec.
+- Use --rodeo-profile to force a test against the profile (will happen automatically if conformance includes the profile)

 ### Understanding errors